Azmekk/yt-dlp-web-app/README.md

 (You only need to do this once and only if you have previously used the golang version of the app.)

+If you use docker, the commands have also changed slightly so first review those.

 1. **BACKUP YOUR OLD DATABASE**
 2. Run the new version at least once to generate an empty DB file which you can find in the `/Database` directory
 3. Go to the [migrator release page](https://github.com/Azmekk/yt-dlp-web-app/releases/tag/v1.0-DatabaseMigrator) and grab the latest one for your paltform.